Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Should You Have Liposuction or Skin Tightening?

-No, they are not the same.
+No, they are not the same – albeit they both help reduce the appearance of subcutaneous tissue.
 But they can be combined into one procedure.
-Here is why you should consider adding radio frequency assisted skin tightening to your liposuction.
+Below, our experienced liposuction staff at NuBody Concepts Cosmetic Surgery in Nashville and Memphis explain why you should consider adding radio frequency assisted skin tightening to your liposuction.

 First, let’s define some terminology.
 It has become more and more confusing to know which fat removal procedure is right for you.
 Are AirSculpt, BodyTite, CoolSculpting, laser lipo, regular liposuction, Lipo 360, Renuvion, SculpSure, SlimLipo, SmartLipo, and TriSculpt more or less the same thing?
 What is the difference between non-invasive, non-surgical, minimally-invasive, and surgery, and which one is best?

-Read on to learn all there is to know about liposuction and skin tightening – from non-invasive to surgical.
+Read on to learn more about the comparison between liposuction and skin tightening and how they can benefit each other – from a non-invasive to surgical perspective.

 Liposuction Alone Does Not Tighten Skin